DEV Community

 Containerization Vs Virtualization, which is better and why?

-In the last post, I described that what are the differences between Private and Public clouds (here is the link to it private-vs-public-cloud-computing).
+In the last post, I described the differences between Private and Public clouds (here is the link to it: private-vs-public-cloud-computing).
 As a next step, I'm going to talk about the differences between Containerization and Virtualization (Virtual Machines).
 So, let's dive deep in.

 Virtualization

-The virtual machine is virtualization where one or more virtual machine runs on the same physical hardware, this way you get the advantage of utilizing more resources as compared to running application on a single hardware.
-In the case of virtual machine (VM), we have the underlining hardware and on top of it hypervisor (a component that creates an abstraction on top of the actual hardware that lets you run the virtual machine).
+Virtualization is a technology in which one or more virtual machines run on the same physical hardware.
+This way, you get the advantage of utilizing more resources than running applications on a single piece of hardware.
+In the case of a virtual machine (VM), we have the underlying hardware and on top of it a hypervisor (a component that creates an abstraction on top of the actual hardware that lets you run the virtual machine).

 Virtual Machines